avoutic/web-framework/docs/entities-and-repositories.md

 ### Advanced Filtering

 The repository supports advanced filtering options including OR conditions, column comparisons, and nested logic.
+To start a fluent query builder, you can use the `query` method, which takes an optional array of filter conditions (similar to the `where()` method).

 #### Fluent Where Helpers
 In addition to the array-based `where` method, several fluent helpers are available for common conditions: